4lejandrito/creepyface/README.md

     <script type="text/javascript" src="creepyface.umd.js"></script>
     ```

-    Creepy Face will automatically detect your image (thanks to the `data-creepy` attribute) and make it follow the mouse or fingers depending on which device you are.
+    Creepy Face will automatically detect your image (thanks to the `data-creepy` attribute) and make it follow the mouse or fingers depending on which device you are using.

     You can add as many creepy faces as you want as long as they all have the `data-creepy` attribute.